About

 Miriam Herschlag – Presenter, WhyWhyWhy!

 Miriam is opinion and blogs editor at The Times of Israel.
-She was an anchor, reporter and editor at the Israel Broadcasting Authority’s English TV and radio news programs; and also held training and marketing positions at Given Imaging, a pioneering Israeli medical technology company.
+She was an anchor, reporter and editor at the Israel Broadcasting Authority’s English TV and radio news programs.
 She lives in Tel Aviv.

 Susan Warchaizer – Presenter, WhyWhyWhy!